 What: there are many more kinds of tests than you might imagine.

-User tests must first be rooted in a methodology before they can be executed by solutions like Ferpection, which makes them more modern (flexibility, speed, added value of computer processing).
-These method are called for in any situation when it would be beneficial to get feedback from the end user about the interface or information on a screen.
+User tests must first be rooted in a methodology before they can be executed by solutions like Ferpection, which delivers a modern approach through specific remote usability tests offering flexibility, speed, added value of computer processing.
+These methods are called for in any situation when it would be beneficial to get feedback from the end user about the interface or information on a screen.

 These questions can be asked about websites and mobile apps, of course, but the scope of applications for user testing is much broader than that: from connected objects or your latest video to an innovative chatbot project or competitor benchmarking, virtually any content that appears on a screen can be user tested.

 When you start to think about which topics can be presented to your users for feedback, you quickly realize that there are many opportunities.
 Here are the most common "what":

 When should you share with your customers?
 Early and often!